-When cells refuse to respond to insulin and no longer take in glucose for energy, then they are considered insulin resistant.
+When cells refuse to respond to insulin and no longer take in glucose for energy, then they’re considered insulin-resistant.
 The pancreas then pumps out more insulin to compensate and creates an overproduction cycle.
-Insulin resistance is the precursor to Type II diabetes.
+Insulin resistance is the precursor to type II diabetes.

-The MCFA’s in coconut oil helps balance the insulin reactions in the cells and promote healthy digestive process.
-They take off the strain on the pancreas and give the body a consistent energy source that is not dependent on glucose reactions which can prevent insulin resistance and Type II diabetes.
+The MCFAs in coconut oil help balance the insulin reactions in the cells and promote healthy digestive process.
+They take off the strain on the pancreas and give the body a consistent energy source that is not dependent on glucose reactions, which can prevent insulin resistance and type II diabetes.

 15. Coconut Oil for Weight loss

-Because of the energy creating abilities of coconut oil, it is no wonder that it is beneficial in losing weight.
-It helps to burn fat, decrease appetite and it studies it was especially helpful in losing belly fat!
+Because of the energy-creating abilities of coconut oil and the fact it’s a no-carb oil, it is no wonder that it is beneficial in losing weight.
+It helps burn fat and calories, decrease appetite, and in studies it was especially helpful in losing belly fat.